 Message from the Director

-The Icahn School of Medicine at Mount Sinai Infectious Disease Fellowship is committed to providing our fellows with a diverse and rich clinical and research experiences in preparation for their future careers in infectious diseases.
-The Icahn School of Medicine at Mount Sinai is a large health care system with multiple clinical sites and research programs throughout the New York City area.
-Our fellowship program provides comprehensive infectious disease training at The Mount Sinai Hospital, a tertiary care teaching hospital, where fellows gain experience in HIV medicine, general and emerging infectious diseases, and transplant infectious diseases, and at Elmhurst Hospital Center, a city hospital in the most ethnically diverse neighborhood in the nation where fellows also gain experiences evaluating infections in immigrants and travelers.
-Fellows are exposed to diverse patient populations that include inner city and immigrant patients.
+The Icahn School of Medicine at Mount Sinai Infectious Diseases Fellowship is committed to providing our fellows with diversified experiences in clinical infectious disease, research, and medical education in preparation to thrive in their future careers.
+Mount Sinai is a large health care system with multiple clinical sites and research programs throughout New York City.
+Our fellowship program provides comprehensive infectious disease training at The Mount Sinai Hospital, a tertiary care teaching hospital, where fellows gain experience in HIV medicine, general and emerging infectious diseases, and transplant infectious diseases.
+Core rotations also take place at Elmhurst Hospital Center, a public safety-net hospital in the most ethnically diverse neighborhood in the nation where fellows gain experience evaluating infections in immigrants and travelers.

-Thank you for your interest and we hope you will consider applying to our program.
+Thank you for your interest and we hope you will apply to our program!

 Associate Professor of Medicine (Infectious Diseases)